Wintellect/MSLearn/Introduction to Git/includes/07-collaborate-using-a-shared-repo.md

 # Collaborate using a shared repo

-Directly pulling from someone else's repository works, provided you're both on the same network, but it's a clumsy process -- and most collaborators are not on the same network.
+Directly pulling from someone else's repository works, provided you're both on the same network, but it's a clumsy process — and most collaborators are not on the same network.
 It's much better to set up a central repository to which everyone involved can push as well as pull from.

-When you tell Bob about your project, and he asks to participate too, that's exactly what you do.
+When you tell [Bob](https://en.wikipedia.org/wiki/Alice_and_Bob) about your project, and he asks to participate too, that's exactly what you decide to do.

 ## Create a bare repository